mejutoco/generating-faces-with-emojis-and-pulse/README.md

 # Generating faces with emojis and pulse

-Full set of generated images for the article [Generating faces from emojis with stylegan and pulse](https://mejuto.co/generating-faces-from-emojis-with-stylegan-and-pulse/ "Faces generated from emojis using machine learning")
+Full set of generated images for the article [Generating faces from emojis with stylegan and pulse](https://mejuto.co/generating-faces-from-emojis-with-stylegan-and-pulse/ "Faces generated from emojis using machine learning").

+Check the [article](https://mejuto.co/generating-faces-from-emojis-with-stylegan-and-pulse/) for commented results and more details.

 We tested image generation using emojis as an input — instead of the downscaled photos usually used — and evaluated the results.